sikthehedgehog/mdtools/slz/README.txt

    decompress_slz(uint8_t *output, const uint8_t *input)

-Where «input» is the address of SLZ compressed data, and «output» is where you want the decompressed data to be stored.
-It can output to either 68000 RAM or Z80 RAM.
+Parameters are the same as for its assembly counterpart (see above).
 Make sure to include "slz.h" wherever you call this function.

 You'll probably want to turn on full optimization (e.g. -O3 in GCC) when compiling this function.
 Otherwise decompression is going to be very slow.